OldManUmby/DND.SRD.Wiki/README.md

 © 2015 Wizards.
 All Rights Reserved.
 Dungeons & Dragons® is a trademark[s] of Wizards of the Coast.
 For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at [www.wizards.com](http://www.wizards.com).

-Website, markdown conversion and extended formats by [B.A.
-Umberger](http://www.umbyology.com) in cooperation with [Juxtagames, LLC](http://www.juxta.games).
+Website, markdown conversion and extended formats by [Old Man Umby](http://www.oldmanumby.com).
 By permission, this website utilizes official material and images from the [Wizard's Fan Site Kit](http://dnd.wizards.com/articles/features/fan-site-kit).
 Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries.